Forums and Events

 Opportunities in Guildford and Waverley

-Open - Have your say on new translation and interpretation services at your GP practice
+Closed - Have your say on new translation and interpretation services at your GP practice (February to March 2019)

 Language and communication barriers in healthcare settings can lead to problems such as delay or denial of care, issues with medication management and people not accessing services that help to keep them happy and healthy.
 The Surrey Heartlands Clinical Commissioning Groups (Guildford & Waverley, North West Surrey and Surrey Downs CCGs) wish to improve interpreting (spoken word or British Sign Language (BSL) and translation (written word and braille) services available during and in support of GP appointments.